beyarkay/vvim/README.md

 python3 glove_logger.py
 ```

 4. Put the glove on, and start typing things out.
+I usually do this by opening
+   a text file (like Alice in Wonderland available on Gutenberg) in vim (`vim
+   alice.txt`), and then splitting the window vertically (`:vsp`), and then
+   opening a temporary file in which to type in (`:e tmp`).
+Finally, type
+   (`:set cursorbind`) into both frames so that the source text scrolls as you
-They keystrokes and finger
-   movements will be recorded separately
+   type it.
+They keystrokes and finger movements will be recorded separately

 5. Remove the glove